xxc3nsoredxx/unc3nsored/README.md

 [Homepage][pico sdk]

+### tinyusb
+TinyUSB is an open-source cross-platform USB Host/Device stack for embedded system, designed to be memory-safe with no dynamic allocation and thread-safe with all interrupt events are deferred then handled in the non-ISR task function.

+NOTE: Doesn't include any of the files under hw/mcu and lib/.

+Version: 0.12.0

+[Homepage][tinyusb]

 ## dev-vcs/
 ### p4v
 Helix Visual Client (P4V) is a desktop app that provides access to versioned files in Helix Core through a graphical interface.